 ASI works closely with a range of organisations to meet its sustainability objectives and advance our collective goals.
 Through ASI’s commitment to collaboration we can drive, strengthen or extend positive impact of ASI and our partners.

 Our partnership and collaboration activities include:

 - Carrying out benchmarking and recognition assessments (of ASI, by ASI, and cross-recognition)

 - Participating in program or project advisory groups, technical committees and workshops

 - Peer support on standards development and assurance

-- Supporting research on outcomes and impacts
+- Supporting and commissioning research

 - Partnering on training and capacity building

 - Cross-sector learning through membership of the ISEAL Alliance